ash/raku-course/essentials/coercion/exercises/fractional-part/solution/index.md

 {% include menu.html %}

-To get a fractional part of a number, you can subtract the integer part, which you can get by casting the number to an `Int`.
+To get the fractional part of a number, you can subtract the integer part, which you can get by casting the number to an `Int`.

 ## Code